codacy-badger/norpy/README.md

 # norpy
-Python package for the analysis of the Norwegian Social
+Python package for the analysis of the Norwegian population panel data.